firebase/quickstart-android/firestore/README.md

-# Cloud Firestore Quickstart
+# Firestore Quickstart

 ## Introduction

-Friendly Eats is a restaurant recommendation app built on Cloud Firestore.
+Friendly Eats is a restaurant recommendation app built on Firestore.
 For more information about Firestore visit [the docs][firestore-docs].

 ## Getting Started

-  * [Set up your Android app for Cloud Firestore][setup-android]
+  * [Set up your Android app for Firestore][setup-android]
     * Use the package name `com.google.firebase.example.fireeats`
   * In the Authentication tab of the Firebase console go to the [Sign-in Method][auth-providers] page and enable 'Email/Password'.